aws-samples/manage-iot-device-using-device-shadow-blog/README.md

 ## Manage IoT device state anywhere using AWS IoT Greengrass and AWS IoT Device Shadow
-This repo is the source code of AWS blog post **Manage IoT device state anywhere using AWS IoT Greengrass and AWS IoT Device Shadow**
+This repo is the source code of AWS blog post **[Manage IoT device state anywhere using AWS IoT Device Shadow service and AWS IoT Greengrass](https://aws.amazon.com/blogs/iot/manage-iot-device-state-anywhere/)**

 Internet of Things (IoT) developers often need to implement a robust mechanism for managing IoT device state either locally or remotely.
 A typical example is a smart home radiator, an IoT device where you can use the built-in control panel to adjust the temperature (device state), or trigger temperature adjustment messages remotely from a software application running in the cloud.